Convergence of the Discrete Minimum Energy Path: Main results

 \subsection{Minimum energy path}

-Let $E :\R^{N}\rightarrow \R$ be a potential energy functional with $N\in\N$ the dimensionality of the configuration space, which could encode atomic positions, the structure of crystal lattices, a discretization of a function space, and many other examples.
+Let $E :\R^{N}\rightarrow \R$ be a potential energy functional with $N\in\N$ the dimensionality of the configuration space, which could encode atomic positions, structure of crystal lattices, and many other examples.
 Throughout this paper we assume that $E \in C^4(\R^N)$.
-This regularity assumption is required because we will need to control perturbations of the eigenvalues and eigenvectors of the Hessian $\nabla^2 E$ to be $C^2$ in our analysis.
+This regularity assumption is required because our analysis requires detailed control of perturbations of the eigenvalues and eigenvectors of the Hessian $\nabla^2 E$.

-Given an energy function $E$, we call $y\in\R^N$ a critical point if $\nabla E(y) = 0$.
-We call a critical point $y$ a strong local minimizer if the Hessian $\nabla^2 E(y)\in\R^{N\times N}$ is positive definite, and an index-1 saddle point if $\nabla^2 E(y)$ has exactly one negative eigenvalue while all the other eigenvalues are positive.
+Given an energy functional $E$, we call $y\in\R^N$ a critical point if $\nabla E(y) = 0$.
+We call a critical point $y$ a strong local minimizer if the Hessian $\nabla^2 E(y)\in\R^{N\times N}$ is positive definite, and an index-1 saddle point if $\nabla^2 E(y)$ has exactly one negative eigenvalue while all the other eigenvalues are strictly positive.
 For the sake of brevity we will omit the qualifiers ``strong" and ``index-1" and simply say ``local minimizer" and ``saddle point".
-We assume throughout that $E$ has at least two local minimizers on the energy landscape denoted, respectively, by $y^A_M\in\R^N$ and $y^B_M\in\R^N$.
+We assume throughout that $E$ has at least two local minimizers on the energy landscape denoted, respectively, by $y^A_{\rm M}\in\R^N$ and $y^B_{\rm M}\in\R^N$.

-A minimum energy path (MEP) is a curve $\varphi\in C^1\big([0, 1];\R^{N}\big)$ connecting $y^A_M$ and $y^B_M$ whose tangent is everywhere parallel to the gradient except at the critical points.
-To give a rigorous definition of the MEP, we first define two projection operators $P_v~,P_v^{\perp}:\R^N\rightarrow\R^N$ with a given a vector $v\in\R^N \setminus \{0\}$, by $\displaystyle P_v := v v^T /|v|^2$ and $ P^\perp_{v} := I - P_v$, where $I\in\R^{N\times N}$ is the identity matrix.
-Define the admissible class for ``regular" curves connecting the minimizers $y^A_M$ and $y^B_M$ as
+A minimum energy path (MEP) is a curve $\varphi\in C^1\big([0, 1];\R^{N}\big)$ connecting $y^A_{\rm M}$ and $y^B_{\rm M}$, whose tangent is everywhere parallel to the gradient except at the critical points.
+To give a rigorous definition of the MEP, we first define two projection operators $P_v~,P_v^{\perp}:\R^N\rightarrow\R^N$ with a given a vector $v\in\R^N \setminus \{0\}$, by $\displaystyle P_v := v v^{\rm T} /|v|^2$ and $ P^\perp_{v} := I - P_v$, where $I\in\R^{N\times N}$ is the identity matrix.
+Define the admissible class for ``regular" curves connecting the minimizers $y^A_{\rm M}$ and $y^B_{\rm M}$ as

-Then a MEP connecting the minimizers $y^A_M$ and $y^B_M$ is a solution of the following problem: Find $ \varphi \in \U $ such that
+Then a MEP connecting the minimizers $y^A_{\rm M}$ and $y^B_{\rm M}$ is a solution of the following problem: Find $ \varphi \in \U $ such that

 where $L : C^1([0,1];\R^N) \rightarrow \R$ is the length operator given by $L(\varphi) := \int_0^1 \lvert \varphi'(s) \rvert \dd s$.
 Equation \eqref{mep2} enforces the curve to be parameterized by normalized arc length, which removes the redundancy due to re-parameterization.
 With this additional constraint one intuitively expects that the MEP is locally unique, at least under some further natural assumptions that we now formalize: